Subject-Verb Agreement

 Subject-verb agreement, also known as “subject-verb concord,” is the matching of a sentence’s subject and verb in tense, aspect, and mood (abbreviated as TAM), which translates to number, person, and gender.

-Except for pronouns, English does not utilise grammatical gender, and only the verb be changed depending on whether it is in the first, second, or third person.
-That means that the majority of English subject-verb agreement is based on quantity: if the subject is singular, the verb must be singular; if the subject is numerous, the verb must be plural.
+Except for pronouns, English does not utilise grammatical gender, and only the verb changes depending on whether it is in the first, second, or third person.
+That means, the majority of English subject-verb agreement is based on quantity:

-When the subject follows the verb (especially in sentences beginning with the expletives “there is” or “there are”), special care is needed to determine the subject and to make certain that the verb agrees with it.
-For example, if you use a single subject ‘He’ then the single verb ‘is’ would appear- ‘He is talking too much.
-The two subjects and verbs must be aligned to ensure agreement.
+When the subject follows the verb (especially in sentences beginning with the expletives “there is” or “there are”), special care determines the subject and makes certain that the verb agrees with it.

 Even this can be perplexing because the first-person singular (“I climb the fence”) has the identical verb pattern as the first-person plural (“We climb the fence”).
-Subject-verb agreement in English, aside from the verb be, adapts verbs to the third-person singular (“It climbs the fence”).

-12 Rules of Subject-Verb Agreement with Examples
+12 Subject-Verb Agreement Rules with Examples

-Rule 1.
-A Singular Subject Goes with a Singular Verb
+1. A Singular Subject Goes with a Singular Verb

 Incorrect Sohra play the guitar every day.

-Correct Sohra plays the guitar every day.
+CorrectSohra plays the guitar every day.

 In this statement, Sohra is singular and therefore will take on a singular verb i.e., plays.

-Rule 2.
-A Plural Subject Goes with a Plural Verb
+2. A Plural Subject Goes with a Plural Verb

-Incorrect They plays the guitar every day.
+IncorrectThey plays the guitar every day.

-Correct They play the guitar every day.
+CorrectThey play the guitar every day.

-In this statement, They is a plural pronoun and therefore will take on a plural verb i.e., play.
+In this statement, ‘They’ is a plural pronoun and therefore will take on a plural verb i.e., play.

-Incorrect Rahul and Anekha is siblings.
+IncorrectRahul and Anekha is siblings.

-Correct Rahul and Anekha are siblings
+CorrectRahul and Anekha are siblings

 In this statement, there are two nouns Rahul and Anekha connected by “and” and therefore the verb used is plural i.e., “are”.

-Incorrect Rahul and Anekha sings together
+IncorrectRahul and Anekha sings together

-Correct Rahul and Anekha sing together
+CorrectRahul and Anekha sing together

-Rule 4.
-A Conjunction connects Singular and Plural Subjects
+4. A Conjunction connects Singular and Plural Subjects

 Incorrect Your class teacher or the principal sanction your leave application.

-Correct Your class teacher or the principal sanctions your leave application.
+CorrectYour class teacher or the principal sanctions your leave application.

 In this statement, the two nouns class teacher and principal are connected using “or” and therefore the verb used is singular i.e. sanctions.

-Rule 5.
-A Sentence Contains Both a Singular and a Plural Pronoun
+5. A Sentence Contains Both a Singular and a Plural Pronoun

 Incorrect Shiva and his friends meets every week at the cafeteria

-Correct Shiva and his friends meet every week at the cafeteria.
+CorrectShiva and his friends meet every week at the cafeteria.

 In this statement, the plural noun “friends” is closest to the verb and therefore will be plural i.e., meet.

-Rule 6.
-Using “Do not” and “Does not” in Sentences
+6. Using “Do not” and “Does not” in Sentences

-Incorrect She do not eat ice cream
+IncorrectShe do not eat ice cream

-Correct She does not eat ice cream
+CorrectShe does not eat ice cream

 In this statement, she is singular and therefore, the verb will not be used.

-Incorrect They does not eat ice cream.
+IncorrectThey does not eat ice cream.

-Correct They do not eat ice cream.
+CorrectThey do not eat ice cream.

-In this statement, they is plural and therefore, the verb do not will be used.
+In this statement, ‘They’ is plural and therefore, the verb ‘do not’ will be used.

 Exception:

-Incorrect I does not eat ice cream
+IncorrectI does not eat ice cream

-Correct I do not eat ice cream
+CorrectI do not eat ice cream

-Incorrect This book, as well as all the other books of this writer are boring.
+IncorrectThis book, as well as all the other books of this writer are boring.

-Correct This book, as well as all the other books of this writer is boring.
+CorrectThis book, as well as all the other books of this writer is boring.

 In this statement, “this book” is the subject and it’s singular.
 Therefore, the verb used will also be singular i.e., “is” and not “are”.

-Incorrect Each one of you are going to give a live presentation.
+IncorrectEach one of you are going to give a live presentation.

-Correct Each one of you is going to give a live presentation.
+CorrectEach one of you is going to give a live presentation.

 In this statement, “each one” is used and therefore, the singular verb “is” will be used.

-Incorrect Neither one of you are allowed to go home.
+IncorrectNeither one of you are allowed to go home.

-Correct Neither one of you is allowed to go home.
+CorrectNeither one of you is allowed to go home.

 In this statement, “neither” is used and therefore, the singular verb “is” will be used.

-Incorrect Mathematics are my favourite subject.
+IncorrectMathematics are my favourite subject.

-Correct Mathematics is my favourite subject.
+CorrectMathematics is my favourite subject.

 In this statement, the mass noun “mathematics” is used along with a singular verb i.e., is.

-Incorrect Those black trousers is mine
+IncorrectThose black trousers is mine

-Correct Those black trousers are mine.
+CorrectThose black trousers are mine.

 In this statement, black trousers refer to a single object but use the plural verb i.e., are.

-Incorrect The history class start at 9 a.m.
+IncorrectThe history class start at 9 a.m.

-Correct The history class starts at 9 a.m.
+CorrectThe history class starts at 9 a.m.

 In this statement, history class is a collective noun and therefore the singular noun “starts” will be used along with it.

-Rule 12.
-If the subject is singular, the verb will also be singular
+12. If the subject is singular, the verb will also be singular

-Incorrect Neha, accompanied by her sister, are going to perform today.
+IncorrectNeha, accompanied by her sister, are going to perform today.

-Correct Neha, accompanied by her sister, is going to perform today.
+CorrectNeha, accompanied by her sister, is going to perform today.

 In this statement, the subject “Neha” is singular and therefore the verb used is also singular i.e., “is”.
 The phrase accompanied by has no impact on the verb.